What are the benefits of corporate donations to charity?

 Why do companies give to charity?

 It’s a simple fact – when you do good at work, you feel good.
 And when you feel good at work, you are more likely to have a positive mindset towards your role and company.
-It’s no secret that being in a good mood increases your productivity and the quality of your work – in fact, one study showed that happiness can make you 12% more productive.
+It’s no secret that being in a good mood increases your productivity and the quality of your work – one study showed that happiness can make you 12% more productive.

 This is the essence of why the philanthropic business model works.
 It causes companies to look beyond meeting their KPIs and generating profit to build a more generous, positive workplace environment.
 Your employees will feel proud to be part of a team that is making a real difference to the lives of those in need and are more likely to view the company in a good light as a result.
-In fact, workplace volunteering makes millennial employees twice as likely to rate their corporate culture as very positive according to one study.
+Workplace volunteering makes millennial employees twice as likely to rate their corporate culture as very positive according to one study.
 Fostering a productive and happy office culture also improves your chances of retaining your current workforce and attracting new employees.
 All this good stuff contributes to a successful business – a happy, enthusiastic and productive team who believe in you as a company.

 Shines a positive light on your brand